Lessons from the Raising of Lazarus

 Jesus Comforts Mary and Martha

-When Martha heard that Jesus was near, she went out to meet him.
+When Martha heard Jesus was near, she went out to meet him.
 She met him saying, “Lord, if you had been here, my brother would not have died.
 But I know that even now God will give you whatever you ask.” (v21).

 Her full confidence in Jesus’ power was on display.
 When Jesus replied, “Your brother will rise again”, she assumed he meant the resurrection on the last day.